 - I had no clue how to drive in a city

-- Everything else I will deny happened
+- Everything else which I will deny it happened.

 Why is this important?
 Because it all goes back to understanding who you are, what you want, and the confidence to go for it.
 My first performance review at work in the career I hold now, 17 years ago, my boss told me that I needed to be better at standing up for myself and pushing back.
 People who know me now would find that hard to believe.

 We were young and stupid.
 It was one of those trips you make with your friend when you’re young and stupid.
 The kinds of trips you make to have stories to tell when you’re old.
 Trips that you don’t regret, but would have regretted if you hadn’t gone.